Riccardoboiani/AUC-decomposition---Taiwan-dataset/README.md

 Instead of relying solely on a single overall score, decomposing AUC/Gini provides insights into where a model consistently struggles or creates imbalances across groups.
 This perspective supports better monitoring, calibration, and fairness assessments.

+The code you will find is inspired from this work: https://github.com/asudjianto-xml/AUC-Decomposition and the paper cited below.

 The paper: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5386496